rohit5945/CarND-Kidnapped-Vehicle-Project/README.md

 ## Results
 ### Performance
-The particle filter met the requirements, which were 1 meter in error for x and y translations, 0.05 rad in error for yaw, and 100 seconds of runtime for the particle filter.
+The particle filter met the requirements, which were 1 meter in error for x and y translations, 0.05 rad in error for yaw, and 48 seconds of runtime with 2443 time steps for the particle filter.
 Please note that due to the random numbers generated in certain portions of my approach (for the Gaussian distributions), results may vary slightly.
 Error below is cumulative mean weighted error.

 **Using: 100 particles**